jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab20.md

 </script>

 ## Introduction
+The DFT converts a discrete signal from the time domain to the frequency domain, which is useful for performing functions like filtering and other linear time-invariant operations.
 Discrete Fourier Transform (DFT) is widely used in digital signal processing (Fast-Fourier Transform, FFT, is an optimized algorithm to calculate DFT).
 The formula is simple:

 $$